karlstolley/drc-accessible-images/part-ii/_post.md

 Media queries apply the CSS rules they contain only under certain conditions.
 In that example, `#content` is sized at 66.667% only if the browser viewport is at least 700 pixels wide.
 For a more accessible query, it’s generally better to specify em units rather than pixels.
 In most browsers, 1em = 16px, so the query could be rewritten as `(min-width: 43.75em)`.
 That has the advantage of drawing layouts based on how large someone has zoomed the text, an accessibility preference of the user, rather than the arbitrary pixel-width of their device.
 And pixel-widths of devices are exceptionally arbitrary, as [a chart of iPhone models shows](http://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions).
 In the early days of RWD, designers too often used the screen sizes of the iPhone and iPad to determine the `min-width` breakpoints of a design.
 A much better practice is to use something like the [responsive design mode in Firefox](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode), specifying breakpoints based solely on stress points in the design, where elements are no longer sized appropriately or the grid begins to fall apart.

 3. **Flexible images**.
-Flexible images require abandoning the `height` and `width` attributes on an image tag, and instead controlling the size of images purely through CSS:
+Flexible images require removing from image tags any `height` and `width` attributes and instead controlling the size of images purely through CSS:

     /* CSS */
     img {